-Sam Mustafa is relaxed about figure and ground scales, encouraging players to adapt to the battle in question and the size of their collection and games table.
-In this case, I have gone for one inch to represent 100 yards and one unit to be a brigade.
+Blücher is relaxed about figure and ground scales, encouraging players to adapt to the battle in question and the size of their collection and games table.
+In this case, I went for one inch to represent 100 yards and one unit to be a brigade.
 This scale, is already used in Napoleons Battles, Volley & Bayonet and Grande Armee.

 Fortunately, the 3" square units I have been collecting over two decades fit well with Blucher's scale so I didn't face a rebasing challenge.
 The Frank Chadwick Order of Battle for 1815 also reads across well, although his rules required many more commander figures and skirmisher bases.
 I'll have to find a use for all my surplus generals!

-The main task has been to repaint the rear strip of the unit bases from green to earth brown.
-This is the third colour change since the project began but Earth brown bases seem to be the least intrusive so far.
+The main task was to repaint the rear strip of the unit bases from green to earth brown.
+This was the third colour change since the project began but Earth brown bases seem to be the least intrusive so far.
 I also bought a lot of mdf dice cells from Warbases and glued one to the back left corner of every unit.
-The colour of the dice would show what special attributes each unit had.
+The dice would show the number of elan points remaining, while their colour would show what special attributes each unit had.
 For example, white would be skirmish only; black skirmish and attached artillery; green for conscripts etc. I also wrote these attributes on the unit labels.